mastrain/xacc_school_fft/README.md

 # xacc_school_fft
-FFT project by Guillermo and Miguel
+FFFT* project by Guillermo and Miguel

+*The extra F is not a typo it is indeed a Failed Fast Fourier Transform